Whilst enrolling your child(ren) you will also be asked to sign the Admission policy, which states the following:

 at home or

-3.1.In the case that the child isn't able to communicate in Dutch and/or English, article 2.2. applies.
-For this purpose the School Principal/Learning Coordinator may make such enquiries from the child's previous school as may be deemed necessary, or require the child to participate in any formal or informal procedures established by the School Principal for ascertaining the same.
+3.2.In the case that the child isn't able to communicate in Dutch (for the Dutch Stream) or English (for the English Stream), article 2.2. applies.
+For this purpose, the School Principal/Learning Coordinator may make such enquiries from the child's previous school as may be deemed necessary, or require the child to participate in any formal or informal procedures established by the School Principal for ascertaining the same.

 4.2.1 Applicable Dutch Stream:

 on condition that the child takes complimentary lessons Dutch via "extra Nederlands", with a maximum of 2 x 45 minutes weekly during the school day